ivantang/assignment2/README.md

 # Assignment2

 This is a continuation of [Assignment 1](https://github.com/erkartik91/assignment1).
-If you have successfully completed Assignment 1, you can continue working within the same. **To help you, we will also release the solution for Assignment 1**.
-You are free to continure from the solution provided for Assignment 1 or with you own developed web page.
+If you have successfully completed Assignment 1, you can continue working with your own code. **To help you, we will also release the solution for Assignment 1**.
+You are free to use the solution provided for Assignment 1 or with your own code.
+Because this is the first assignment, we are providing the solution - solutions for future assignments may not be provided and you'll have to use your own code.

-As a part of this assignment you will be implementing the add to cart functionality.
+As part of this assignment you will be implementing the add to cart functionality in the shopping cart web application.

 ## Tasks